When darkness falls on Main Street, one business stands out as a beacon in the night—the venerable Coney Island Wiener Stand.

 During the holidays the windows fog up from the crowd inside as a line of chilly would-be noshers snakes out the door and down the block.
 During Christmas season many families cap off an evening of going downtown to see the giant lighted Santa on the PNC Bank building with a trip to Coney Island.

-The restaurant does stay busy year-round—good enough, in fact, that it opens daily at 8 a.m. six days a week, and at 9 a.m. on Sunday.
+The restaurant does stay busy year-round—good enough, in fact, that it opens daily at 9 a.m. seven days a week.

 So why has this hot dog stand at 131 W. Main Street endured since 1914 when so many trendier, glitzier restaurants have not?
 In a world transforming at a seemingly alarming pace the Coney Island somehow seems changeless.